19hours/sg-statutes/Acts/Presidential Elections Act.md

 ### Relief which may be claimed

 74\.
-A petitioner shall be entitled to claim in an election petition all or any of the following relief:
+A person making an application under section 71 shall be entitled to claim in the application all or any of the following relief:

 (a) a declaration that the election is void;